 When a parent takes a close look at the data, two implications stand out –

 First, although the rates of usage are decreasing, there are still far too many American teenagers using alcohol and/or drugs, sometimes on a daily basis.

-Second, because those usage rates are going down, it shows that preventative measures DO work, and if those efforts are stepped up, teen drug and alcohol usage can be reduced even more.
+Second, because those usage rates are going down, it shows that preventative measures DO work, and if those efforts are stepped up, teen drug and alcohol use can be reduced even more.
 Education, open communication, and proactive, positive interactions are the greatest tools at concerned parents’ disposal.

 Practical Guidelines for Talking with Your Teen about Drug and Alcohol Abuse

-Many parents are hesitant to talk to their teenagers about alcohol and drugs, feeling that that by bringing the subject up, they may spark unwanted curiosity in their child.
+Many parents are hesitant to talk to their teenagers about alcohol and drugs, feeling that by bringing the subject up, they may spark unwanted curiosity in their child.

 The reality is this – drugs and alcohol are out there, and your child almost certainly will be confronted with situations where they will have to make personal choices.
 Conversations now can make all the difference later.

 - Set expectations – teenagers need boundaries.
 Explain clearly what is and is not allowed, including consequences.

 - Inform your children about the real dangers associated with alcohol and drug abuse.
 Use real-life examples whenever possible – headlines, news stories, and other “teachable moments”.